cwdatlas/toneplayer/README.md

 ### Tone Player
-This little program is use to play a song! follow the instructions to play a song! the song format is note traditional, check the .txt files in the src directory to see examples.
+This little program is used to play a song!
+Follow the instructions to play a song!
+The song format is note traditional, check the .txt files in the src directory to see examples.

 ### Installation
 You will need java 17 to run this program